PaddlePaddle/docs/docs/install/compile/linux-compile_en.md

 ## Installation steps

-There are two compilation methods under Linux system:
+There are two compilation methods under Linux system.
+It's recommended to use Docker to compile.
+The dependencies required for compiling Paddle are pre-installed in the Docker environment, which is simpler than the native compiling environment.

 * [Compile with Docker](#compile_from_docker) (no official support for compilation problems under CentOS 6)
 * [Local compilation](#compile_from_host) (no official support for compilation problems under CentOS 6)